Arizona Dog Bite Law

 On the other hand, if a severe bite has led to scarring, the need for physical therapy, or even permanent loss of function, damage expenses can be very large.
 One trip to the emergency room could earn you bills from the hospital, the doctor, AND the x-ray technicians.
 These and other bills related to treatment for injuries caused by the dog make up your damages.

 General pain and suffering compensation might be added on top of your medical bills.
 Many people have heard of pain and suffering, but overestimate the insurance’s willingness to pay it.
 If the insurance doesn’t think they’re at risk of losing more in trial, they will try and pay out as little as possible.
 The insurance company would much rather keep that money and give it to their shareholders because, after all, they are a business.
 They might even argue they shouldn’t pay your whole medical bills because part of the injury was your fault or was exacerbated by a pre-existing condition.

 Have Your Questions Answered by an Attorney for Free

 Every dog bite case has a unique set of circumstances and challenges.
 We are happy to meet with you and discuss your case in a free, no-obligation meeting with an attorney.
-Give us a call to set up an appointment at one of our four convenient Phoenix-area locations.
+Give us a call to set up an appointment at our Tempe office, or by phone.